Why Quiet Worship?

 QuietChurch ministers to the approximately one-half of the US population that identify as introverts or who otherwise struggle in an extrovert-focused, traditional, church environment.
-The loud, boisterous, and overwhelmingly-social aspects of many worship services turn-off many people to church—but as I found, not to God.
+For some, the loud, boisterous, and overwhelmingly-social aspects of worship services might turn-off some people to church—but as I found, not to God.

 Speaking with those who seek God in a quiet setting—a garden, a favorite hiking place, beside a water fountain, sitting by a lake, walking a labyrinth, or in the car on the way to work—the need for "something else" in worship became apparent.